mrthreeplates/TRS-80_floppy_remapper/README.md

 and bend up pin 1.
 There may be other creative solutions that avoid modifying the motherboard.
 1. Connect the grabber you created above to pin 1, U95.
-1. Connect the other end of the wire to the output signal pin labeled EXTSEL.
+1. Connect the other end of the wire to the output signal pin on the remapper board labeled EXTSEL.
 1. Note: the remaining 2 pins on the output signal header are not used on the M4GA.
 1. (optional) connect your disable switch to the remapper board.
 1. Put your TRS-80 back together.